davidb2/davidb2.github.io-old/_reviews/books.md

         (e.g. sexed individuals among species).
-        the idea behind kin selection is that an agent places weight on its interests directly proportional to the amount of shared genetic material. in lots of animals and plants, siblings share 1/2 half of there genetic material in expectation, aunts/uncles 1/4, first cousins 1/8, etc.;
+        the idea behind kin selection is that an agent places weight on its interests directly proportional to the amount of shared genetic material. in lots of animals and plants, siblings share 1/2 half of their genetic material in expectation, aunts/uncles 1/4, first cousins 1/8, etc.;
         children 1/2, grandchildren 1/4, great-grandchildren 1/8, etc.;
         parents 1/2, grandparents 1/4, great-grandparents 1/8, etc.;